Cloudxtreme/rocketchat-app/DESCRIPTION.md

 ### Accounts

-The app is preconfigured to use your Cloudron's `LDAP` and allows external users to sign up.
+The app is preconfigured to use your Cloudron's `LDAP`.
+Simply add/remove users in the Cloudron Admin page to manage Rocket.Chat users.

 The first user to login becomes the Rocket.Chat `administrator`.
 This administrator can mark other users as administators for the application.
-(Please note that the Cloudron admin status is not carried over to the Rocket.Chat automatically).
+Please note that the Cloudron admin status is not carried over to the Rocket.Chat automatically (This is expected to be fixed in a future version).

 To enable external registration, go to `Administration` -> `Accounts` -> `Registration Form`.
 Choose `Public`.